scality/backbeat/docs/DesignMDIngestion.md

 * First, determine if this is a fresh install of Zenko or an upgrade installation.
     * This can be determined by checking if Zookeeper has stored a sequence ID.
 * If this is a fresh install of Zenko, we will create a `snapshot`.
-    * Record the last sequence ID from the metadata server that is part of the S3 connector - this will serve as a marker that will be stored as a `log offset` to bookmark the point between logs that existed prior to the start of the Zenko instance, and the point where new logs are added during the process where the old logs are copied.
+    * Record the last sequence ID from the Metadata server (send a query using the `metadataWrapper`) that is part of the S3 connector - this will serve as a marker that will be stored as a `log offset` to bookmark the point between logs that existed prior to the start of the Zenko instance, and the point where new logs are added during the process where the old logs are copied.
     * From backbeat, we will use the S3 protocols to send the following requests to the S3 connector:
         * List all buckets that exist on the storage backend.